wesleyjin/nest-iluvcoffee/notes.md

 * Enitity: DB table <-> Nest class
 * Use decorators to link entity properties with DB columns
 * Use `.forFeature` to add to imports of feature module.

+## Using Repository to Access Database
+* Design pattern: Each entity has a repository.
+Interacts with & abstracts away data source.
+* Inject ORM respository into service constructor to use Repo object to perform CRUD operations on DB.